Kitware/trame/docs/content/docs/module-widgets.md

 # Widgets

+Widgets is a small set of add-on components that tends to be useful when building applications.
+They mostly come from needs that were driven by applications but became part of the library as they could provide cross application benefits.

 ## FloatCard

-A container which floats above the application and can be moved freely from a handle.
+A [VCard](https://vuetifyjs.com/en/components/cards/) container which floats above the application and can be moved freely from a handle.

 <center>
   <figure>